 Why does OVRServer_x64.exe sometimes also cause high network usage?

-Apart from munching on your CPU, GPU, and memory, OVRServer_x64.exe can also be a bit greedy with your internet connection.
+Apart from munching on your CPU, GPU, and memory, OVRServer_x64.exe can sometimes also use up quite a bit of your internet bandwidth.
 Here’s why:

 Software updates